-Heroes or villains that have a level 3 status are either a large band of adventurers, a small group of heroes or villains that are each a bit more powerful or skilled than the character, or even a singular individual with world-shaking power in his or her own right.
-These individuals may be part of a loose association with the contact, or perhaps they owe him for some spectacular favor or service the character provided them in the past.
+Heroes or villains that have a level 3 status are either a large band of adventurers, a small group of heroes or villains that are each a bit more powerful or skilled than the character, or even a singular individual with world-shaking power.
+These individuals may be part of a loose association with the contact, or perhaps they owe him or her for some spectacular favor or service the character provided them in the past.

 Informant: informants are people who would otherwise fit into another category of contact, save for their inherent function.
 You see, an informant is a source of information above all else; whether willing or otherwise, the character has a relationship with this contact that facilitates the transfer of information from the latter to the former.
 This can put an informant at considerable risk.